kartograph/kartograph.org/docs/kartograph.py/index.md

 The most important configuration (and the only one which you cannot leave out) is ``layers``.

-**New:** The upcoming version of Kartograph will also support an dictionary of dictionaries, with layer ids as keys.
+The layer configuration accepts either two formats.
+The first is a dictionary of dictionaries, with layer ids as keys.
+This was added lately.

     {
         "layers": {